rahul-gharat/dronahq-docs/docs/building-apps-guides/google-tag-manger.md

 </figure>

 #### Custom Event Trigger:
 Next, we'll establish a trigger to activate our custom event.
-We'll utilize a trigger type of Custom Events with the event name `btn_click`, set to fire on all custom events.
+We'll utilize a trigger type of Custom Events with the event name `sent_mail`, set to fire on all custom events.

 <figure>
   <Thumbnail src="/img/building-apps-guides/google-tag-manager/google-tag-manager-trigger1.jpeg" alt="Custom Event Trigger" />